Aragonese Castle: Location and description

 The castle is built on a small tidal island east of Ischia (one of the Phlegraean Islands), at the northern end of the Gulf of Naples, Italy.
 The castle stands on a volcanic rocky islet that connects to the larger island of Ischia by a causeway (Ponte Aragonese).

 It is accessed through a tunnel with large openings which let the light enter.
 Along the tunnel there is a small chapel consecrated to John Joseph of the Cross (San Giovan Giuseppe della Croce), the patron saint of the island.
 Outside the castle are the Church of the Immacolata and the Cathedral of Assunta.
 The first was built in 1737 on the location of a smaller chapel dedicated to Saint Francis, and closed after the suppression of Convents in 1806 as well as the nunnery of the Clarisses.

 Uses

 Ischia Film Festival, an international film festival, is held in the castle each year from late June into early July.

-In popular culture

-The castle was used as Riza's 'Fortified Fortress' in the 2019 film Men in Black: International.